 Option 2; Hiroshima

-Another recommended city for a day-trip from Osaka is Hiroshima, one of the most popular destinations among the tourists in Japan.
+Another recommended city for a day-trip from Osaka is Hiroshima, one of the popular destinations among both Japanese and international tourists.
 Next to the beautiful sights, Hiroshima has rich history that should not be forgotten.
-There are two widely known World-Heritage Sites: Itsukushima Shrine in Miyajima Island and the Peace Memorial Dome – known as the Atomic Bomb Dome in Hiroshima City.
+There are two famous UNESCO World Heritage Sites: Itsukushima Shrine in Miyajima Island and the Peace Memorial Dome – known as the Atomic Bomb Dome in Hiroshima City.

 It takes about 1.5 hrs if you take a the Shinkansen “Nozomi” or “Sakura” from Shin-Osaka Station to Hiroshima Station.